Redneckita/kgb/README.md

       echo "$(date): Klaus Game Bot restarted." >> $BOTLOGFILE done

-You may ask to klaus@rkf-clan.org or visit http://rkf-clan.org for all API_* parameters.
+You may ask on our K.G.B. forum at http://rkf-clan.org for all API_* parameters.
 K.G.B. is meant to be installed in one place, pointed by the environment variable BOTROOT, and have multiple 'run_bot.sh' scripts in separated folders allowing system administrators to manage multiple game servers with ease.
 Of course, you'll need unique API_* parameters for each server.